Under Construction

 – The theatre was closed in 1955 to make way for the construction of Argyle Mall as the price of the land was going up and commerce would be more profitable for the land owners.

-GM Factory and their World Class Locomotive
+Their World Class Locomotive

 – Dubbed the diesel-electric locomotive that doomed the steam engine.